-Nestled at the northernmost reaches of the Inside Passage, the streets are lined with wooden boardwalks and restored buildings, looking much as they did 100 years ago.
+Nestled at the northernmost reaches of the Inside Passage, the streets are lined with wooden boardwalks and restored buildings, looking much as they did over 100 years ago.

 Skagway’s history and spectacular natural setting create unparalleled sightseeing and recreation opportunities.
 Poke around on your own, or select from a variety of commercial tours.
 Either way, you will be amply rewarded with the sights and activities in and around Skagway.

 Skagway is filled with outstanding dining options, abundant shopping, exceptional entertainment and three very fine museums.
 Many artists have made Skagway home with their work showcased in many of the downtown shops.
 Look for the ‘Made in Skagway’ logo for products that are crafted locally.

 Skagway has five churches, one library and one financial institution.
 We also have over 200 hotel/ motel rooms in nine facilities ranging from modern to historical, including four bed & breakfasts.
 There is parking for 175 recreational vehicles.
 Limited tent camping sites are available in the summer.